How To Use A CRM For Nonprofits For Better Daily Management

 What is a CRM?

 CRM simply stands for "Customer Relationship Management."
 It refers to all the tools and techniques organizations generally use to monitor, manage, and improve their relationship with existing customers and potential ones.
+For nonprofits, it's online software that can do all the above, but for members, donors, and volunteers.

 To keep it short and sweet, it all boils down to good communication!